 About the Justice and Peace Action Network

-The Justice and Peace Action Network (JPANet) is the arm through Justice and Witness Ministries of the UCC carries out its mission statement.
-It is our denomination’s grassroots advocacy network composed of individual members and local UCC congregations across the country.
+The Justice and Peace Action Network (JPANet) is our denomination’s grassroots advocacy network composed of individual members and local UCC congregations across the country.

-JPANet members collectively advocate on a variety of issues for social change that promotes the Common Good.
-These issue areas are resourced by national staff of the Justice and Witness Ministries and Wider Church Ministries who work with local UCC advocates to shape coordinated strategy on our common witness.
-The Global Concerns issue area is shared with staff of the Christian Church (Disciples of Christ),the UCC’s partner in global ministry.
+JPANet members collectively advocate on a variety of issues for social change.
+These issue areas are resourced by a team in the UCC’s Washington D.C.
+Office, part of the Justice and Local Church Ministries, who work with UCC advocates to shape coordinated strategy on our common witness.
+For global issues, the D.C. team partners with Global Ministries, a common missional witness of the Christian Church (Disciples of Christ) and the United Church of Christ.

 What resources and opportunities does the Network provide?